-The Vanuatu Ministry of Health (MOH), the World Health Organization (WHO) and the European Union (EU) came together at Vila Central Hospital (VCH) to launch a new oxygen plant greatly increasing the country’s access to life-saving medicinal oxygen.
+The Vanuatu Ministry of Health (MOH), the International Organization and the European Union (EU) came together at Vila Central Hospital (VCH) to launch a new oxygen plant greatly increasing the country’s access to life-saving medicinal oxygen.

 The delivered oxygen plant has the capacity to produce over 500,000 litres of medicinal oxygen within 24 hours, able to fill a total of 74, 6800-litre oxygen cylinders.
 This means that in a day, approximately 25 critical COVID-19 patients can be supported with non-stop medicinal oxygen.